LUXIMO® ON FARM: Tom Sewell

 They are farming 560 ha including their own land and that of 17 landowners, all within a 6-mile radius of the home farm.
 This offers short-term security so building strong relationships is key, for example they take great care to look after the soil and the hedges on both their own and rented land.

 Tom is probably best-known for his work on improving his farm’s soil health, having won Soil Farmer of the Year in 2021.
 The foundations of this were laid back in 2013 when he completed a Nuffield Scholarship which investigated regenerative agriculture using no-till systems.
-This opened his eyes to the potential benefits of no-till, and he was the first UK farmer to buy a Cross-Slot drill.
+This opened his eyes to the potential benefits of no-till, and he was one of the first UK farmers to use a Cross-Slot drill, which he built himself.
 Unsurprisingly, no-till, in combination with cover crops, has been a key strategy for this forward-thinking farmer in his battle against black-grass.

 Black-grass